NYPL/metadata-documentation/resources/external.md

 ## Controlled Vocabularies
 Quick links to documentation and look-up pages for controlled vocabularies relevant to the Metadata Management System (MMS)

-### Used in MMS Controlled Term Search
+### Used in MMS Authorities Module
-The following vocabularies are integrated into MMS controlled term search and ordered by preference for use
+The following vocabularies are searchable in the MMS authorities module ordered by preference for use:
 - [Library of Congress Linked Data Service](https://id.loc.gov/)
     - [Library of Congress Subject Headings (LCSH)](https://id.loc.gov/authorities/subjects.html)
     - [Library of Congress Name Authority File (LCNAF)](https://id.loc.gov/authorities/names.html)